 Mark Vessey is an artist who has made his name photographing collections!
 Often filled with nostalgia, he tends to print them big.
 Statement pieces that draw attention to the subject matter.
 These are collections with meaning, each telling their own story. the contents of the image often battered with age and worn to the years.

 His latest piece features the work of Norman Cook.
 Better known to some as Fat Boy Slim he is a Brighton local and the subject of Vessey’s latest work.
-Now released as a limited edition large scale image at the town’s Art Republic Gallery.
+Now released as a limited edition large scale image at the town’s Enter Gallery (formerly known as Art Republic).
 It features a selection of records from Cook’s collection.
 Record’s which have meant something to him throughout the building of his music career.

 The two have worked together over the past few months to whittle the final selection down.
 Making the cut and the final edit wasn’t easy.
 Cook’s collection is vast, as are his inspirations.
 Getting to the stage where the records were in the final image takes patience.
 This isn’t just about a photograph after all.
 This is story telling and it’s telling the story of someone steeped in musical lore.
 “It’s amazing how you do these pieces and it leads you to experiences and stories that you just don’t know until you’ve put the work out there” he tells me.